DMVerfurth/SetNameColor/readme.md

 ## Overview

-SetNameColor is a simple yet effective Minecraft plugin that allows players to customize their name color in chat.
+SetNameColor is a simple Minecraft plugin that allows players to customize their name color in chat.
 It supports both named colors and hex color codes.

 ## Features